 Today, we’re happy to let you meet another one of our well-deserving scholarship recipients, Noah.

-180 Medical Scholarship Recipient Noah’s Goals and Achievements
+Meet Noah, 2014 180 Medical College Scholarship Recipient

 Noah’s drive and strength really impressed us all here at 180 Medical.
 Although he was born with Spina Bifida, he refuses to let his condition define him.